adam2392/adam2392.github.io.old/content/blog/personal/Personal Goals - 2021.md

 Although I haven't done an internship as I was hoping, I have been significantly more active in open-source.
 I've contributed to [mne-bids](https://github.com/mne-tools/mne-bids), [mne-python](https://github.com/mne-tools/mne-python), the [BIDS specification](https://github.com/bids-standard/bids-specification), [bids-validator](https://github.com/bids-standard/bids-validator), and many more.
+Open source science rocks!
 I believe I've definitely gone beyond 10 closed Issues/PRs.

 #### 3. Personal:
     Think before speaking more, patience and focus on my friends, family and significant other more then myself.
 I've focused on my self-growth over the last 10 years, and it's time to focus on my external-growth over these next 10 years.